graduateclimateconference/graduateclimateconference.github.io/broadeningparticipation.md

 ---
 layout: page
-title: Inclusive Excellence
+title: Broadening Participation
-subtitle: Inclusive Excellence at the Graduate Climate Conference
+subtitle: Broadening Participation at the Graduate Climate Conference
 ---

 # Graduate Climate Conference Commitment to a Supportive and Accessible Community